aihamh/rag-chat-microservice/DEMO_PRESENTATION.md

 ### **Demo 2: Create a Chat Session**

-**What to say:** *"Let's create a new chat session.
+ *"Let's create a new chat session.
 Notice how we use the X-API-Key header for authentication."*

 ```bash
 curl -X POST http://localhost:5000/api/v1/sessions \